shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.4.md

 The newly released `{{config.extra.arcana.web3_react_sdk_pkg_name}}` package can be installed along with the `{{config.extra.arcana.auth_sdk_pkg_name}}` package and Web3-React apps can be integrated easily for onboarding users just like other wallet connectors such as Wagmi and RainbowKit.

-Web3-React apps can use either the built-in plug-and-play login UI or build their own custom UI and use {{config.extra.arcana.product_name}} functions to onboard users via the configured authentication providers.
-For details, see [[index-web3-react-onboard-users|how to onboard users in Web3-React applications]].
+Web3-React apps can use either the [[onboard-web3-react-app-pnp-ui|built-in plug-and-play login UI]] or [[onboard-web3-react-app-custom-ui|build their own custom UI]] and use {{config.extra.arcana.product_name}} functions to onboard users via the configured authentication providers.

 ## Product Enhancements